Rauma dialect

-Rauma dialect ("rauman giäl", "language of Rauma") is a Southwestern dialect of Finnish spoken in the town of Rauma, Finland.
+The Rauma dialect (rauman giäl, "language of Rauma") is a Southwestern dialect of Finnish spoken in the town of Rauma, Finland.

 The written form of the dialect was preserved by the writer and doctor Hj.
 Nortamo, and is currently practiced mainly as a hobby.
 Some of the most distinctive characteristics of the dialect (as written) are the use of letters 'g' and 'b', which are uncommon in the Finnish language.
-Pronunciation of these letters is, however, is in between 'g' and 'p' and are close to the 'k' and 'p' of mainstream Finnish.
-And the shortening of words The Rauma dialect also contains its own pitch accent.
+Pronunciation of these letters is, however, is in between 'g' and 'b' and 'k' and 'p' of mainstream Finnish, and the shortening of words.
+The Rauma dialect also contains its own pitch accent.

+Collequially, Rauma is often referred to with the word 'kieli, meaning language, however this is often merely due to wanting to emphasize the linguistic prestige of the dialect, many wanting to see it as equally important to written Finnish, without literally implying a distinct language.

 History

 Rauma is only spoken in a very small area of Finland, the Rauma dialect was not influenced by the Tavastian dialects unlike its neighbours, but instead Rauma was influenced by other languages such as Swedish.
 During the 19th century Rauma was one of the most active sea ports and during that time most Rauma people were working in the sea, which caused them to take words and influence from all over Europe.
 When the written language of Finnish was created, it was strictly banned to write in Finnish dialects.
 However it was changed when the writer Hj.Nortamo started writing in Rauma.